 However, most brands miss the opportunity to develop an emotional link with shoppers.
 They focus on product features, rather than understanding the feelings behind the purchase.

-In 2014, Facebook “revealed that it had manipulated the news feeds of over half a million randomly selected users to change the number of positive and negative posts they saw.”
+Back in 2014, Facebook “revealed that it had manipulated the news feeds of over half a million randomly selected users to change the number of positive and negative posts they saw.”

 This controversial psychological study found that people mimic the emotions expressed in online content.
 So, if people read a positive post, they are more likely to respond positively.

-With that in mind, prepare your SaaS to develop digital marketing campaigns ingrained with psychological triggers.
+With that in mind, prepare your SaaS product to develop digital marketing campaigns ingrained with psychological triggers.
 For instance, happiness induces people to share.

 Serial entrepreneur Neil Patel says, “When your content drives people to a state of happiness or joy, they will automatically respond to your offers, feel obliged to share your content, and will stop at nothing to tell others about you.”